 Ms. Marks stated that as someone licensed by the Board by definition, they would have to give up some privacy by disclosing the matter.
-Ms. Marks stated that the Board talked about raising the limit from \$300 to \$500 because of red light violations, etc, and that the amount was not arbitrary, rather it was the amount the Board believed was the minimum number that would require a response from a psychologist.
+Ms. Marks stated that the Board talked about raising the limit from \$300 to \$500 because of red light violations, etc, and that the amount was not arbitrary, rather what the Board felt they needed to be informed of.
 Ms. Marks stated that it is within the purview of the Board to reject the comment and adopt the regulation as previously modified, or to make some further decision in terms of doing another modification.